For a business to grow and make progress, it needs to evoke interest in its potential customers and keep generating quality leads.

 With 500 million tweets being posted per day, Twitter is a platform that should be on every marketeer’s consideration list.

 As the name suggests, Twitter Chats refer to chats or discussions happening on Twitter.
 One way is to participate in existing Twitter Chats that are related to your industry or business domain.
 It gives your business visibility among a group of interested, potential leads.
 It’s not about being spammy but tactfully plugging in your offerings by adding value to the conversation.

 Another way to do it is by starting or hosting a Twitter Chat.
 Start a chat with a unique, dedicated hashtag and ask relevant questions that evoke interest in your brand and engage people.

 The simplest way to generate leads is by listening and monitoring your social media channels.
 You need to invest time in listening to the conversations surrounding your industry, competitors and your business.

 From tracking brand mentions and responding to queries to taking note of customer pain points for feedback – social media monitoring can help you generate leads and build long-term relationships with your customers.
 The best part about this is that you are catering to people who are already partly interested in your business or are actively looking for a solution you can offer.

 So, make the most of social media listening tools and make it an integral part of your social media strategy.

-Last but not the least, who doesn’t love sweepstakes and contests!
-Include weekly or monthly contests in your social media calendar focused on generating quality leads.
+Last but not least, who doesn’t love sweepstakes and contests?
+Include weekly, or monthly contests in your social media calendar focused on generating quality leads.
 While contests increase buzz and engage followers, they can also be used to gather information about them that can come to use later.
 The people who participate are obviously interested in your product and are customers you should target.
 Now that’s a win-win situation for both parties, isn’t it?